zinuhe/python-photoVideo/README.md

 ## processFolderDates.py

-Given a list of folders, it goes inside each one and get the earlies file date and then set up the folder's creation date with that date.
+Given a list of folders, it goes inside each one gets the earlies file date and then set up the folder's creation date with that date.

-Works for pictures and videos because it uses inside files' creation dates rather than EXIF info
+Works with pictures and videos because it uses inside files' creation dates rather than EXIF info.

 ## To check